- Privacy notice

 Supplier evaluation and selection may include an assessment of supplier’s business practices and corporate values.

-We may request, and, in such instances, supplier is required to furnish to MSCI, a self-assessment as to the supplier’s adherence to the standards and principles of the Supplier Code of Conduct.
+We may request that supplier furnish to MSCI, a self-assessment as to the supplier’s adherence to the standards and principles of the Supplier Code of Conduct.
 Supplier compliance with this code of conduct may also be subject to audit by the Firm.

 Chairman and Chief Executive Officer